vippsas/vipps-partner/README.md

    do all integration with the Vipps APIs, do all development and maintenance on their platform, and also provide all support for the merchants.

-   Platform partners initiate payments, etc. _on behalf of_ merchants.
+   Platform partners use the Vipps APIs _on behalf of_ merchants (initiate payments, do captures, do refunds, etc).

 2. Integration partners: Assist merchants in development of the merchants' integration.
 Typically a consultancy firm doing development for the merchant.
+   An integration partner does not use the Vipps APIs on behalf of the merchant.

    If the integration partner continue to run, manage and develop the _everything_ related to the Vipps integration, and also manage the API